 State and federal laws and regulations required the City to close its landfill site in 1993.
 Although the closure has been completed, the City must continue to perform certain maintenance and monitoring functions at the site for thirty years after closure.
 The costs incurred during the closure were expensed as incurred.
 The post-closure monitoring occurs three times a year at an estimated annual expenditure of \$18,000.
-At June 30, 2023, an estimated \$18,000 in post-closure care cost will be incurred over the remaining 1-year period.
-This liability is recorded as long-term debt in the Statement of Net Position and is amortized in the General Fund at approximately \$18,000 each year.
-The current landfill-monitoring contract expired in 2000.
-The estimated total liability was computed assuming future contracts monitoring costs would be comparable.
+At June 30, 2024 the liability was extinguished.